 Cathal/Carl is the son of two champion Irish dancers, whose grandfather had also run a dance school.
 His dad is an engineer in the oil industry, so the Smyths have moved around, from London to Iran to Ireland to Africa to Iraq.
 Aged 14 in Iraq, he contracts typhoid and receives the last rites.
 At 15 he tells his dad he won’t travel any more.
 Instead he leaves school and works in the petrochemical industry as a vendor print clerk, expeditor and junior buyer.
 He goes on to be a concrete pump operator, before becoming a window cleaner with Lee.

 CARL: I was born in London, moved to Ireland, moved back to London, then back to Northern Ireland.
 So it was hard: ‘Who am I today?
 What’s the safest voice?’
 I tend to think I’m first generation London/Irish.
-Growing up, it was like being an army kid.
-Locking into people was hard.
-My dad travelled a lot so school for me was a bit erratic.
-I went to school predominately in Muswell Hill, but I lived in Iraq for a bit, and Northern Ireland.
+Due to my father’s job we travelled quite a lot , which had its good sides and bad sides.
+Growing up was like being an army kid, so locking into people was hard – you’d just get used to being with a bunch of people and then you’d be off again.
+I visited Babylon when I was eight and the Vatican soon afterwards, so I saw some interesting things.
+I also lived in Iraq for a bit, beside a mosque in Baghdad, so we used to hear the call to prayer, which was really interesting.
+Education for me was a bit erratic, but I went to school predominately in Muswell Hill, and then Northern Ireland.
 That was 1971 and it was pretty horrible then; the other kids were kicking me instead of the football.
 I was beaten up virtually every day for three weeks so I stopped going to school and missed a year’s education.
 I was also a choirboy for about a year.
 My parents made me do it.
 There was a lot of vicious kicking under the old cassocks during Mass, I can tell you.
 During my communion I got locked in the toilet by some nuns, and dropped my prayerbook down it, so when I went up to the Bishop it was dripping and covered in urine.
 I also fancied Valerie Singleton with a passion when I was about 12.
 She was demure, intelligent, yet demanding.
 But then I heard gossip.
 I was gutted.
 So then I went on to Janet Street-Porter, then Liza Minelli, then Barbara Streisand.
 Then I started worrying.
 When I went back to London, the kids were telling me I had an Irish accent, so I stood out again.
 The school I went to in Finchley was Catholic and semi-private.
 We had an alcoholic geography teacher who used to spend his summer holidays with just a crate of whisky, tanked up.
 He would put you on his knee and give you three whacks with a leather strap.
 Definitely a perv.
 And the sports teacher would make you get changed and then make you do handstands to check if you had pants on.
 It was definitely perverted.
 I lost my virginity in a garage in Hampstead when I was 17.
 She was big girl and said, ‘Is it in?’
 I thought, ‘Oh fuck, I dunno, am I that small?’
 I’d been at single-sex Catholic schools and girls were all a bit threatening.
 I had a cousin three years older that me, who I really looked up to.
 He was a really sharp dresser skinhead-wise, and I was just at that age when I was too young to be out and about on my own, and I couldn’t really follow the trends.
 I wasn’t really allowed by my parents.
 He was a hero figure and the early skinhead dress thing was really sharp, really looked cool.
 In England, you always had certain reggae records that came in the charts.
 It wasn’t as big as, say, Motown, but there was a few little things.
 The majority of the stuff bubbled up in the youth clubs.
 So for me, it was getting to the youth clubs around 12 or 13 and hearing One Step Beyond, stuff like that.
 And obviously that sort of stuff had happened much earlier and it was the remnants of those more popular records being played in the youth clubs in 71 or 72.
 The ska explosion had happened in the ’60s, and when the skinhead/ska thing was happening late ’60s, early ’70s, really I got into it.
 And then I became a sort of collector, going back, hunting through stuff, old records and shops, getting your fingers dirty, trying to find the right cover for the single, that kind of thing.
 I really liked things like Laurel Aiken, Jesse James, Blood and Fire – it’s so long ago – Ten Commandments, all that stuff.
 All the Prince Buster albums were great.
 I’m terrible at titles.
 I see everything as a dancer.
 I don’t go out of my way to remember artists or tracks.
 I remember all the rhythms, I remember all the breaks.
 The stops, the full starts, all that sort of thing.
 At the time I was pretty mainstream, 007, Shanty Town, all that stuff, a real big thing going on for late night cinema, watching The Harder They Come and Rockers.
 It was a mixture you see.
 I was also a child of pop – Sweet, T Rex, Gary Glitter, Mud and Bowie, and I collected the weekly magazine Word which published lyrics of songs in the Top 20.
 At the same time I was listening to Savoy Brown, Mahavishnu Orchestra and Gong.
 My Dad travelled a lot and would bring back records from Europe.
 My uncles would play Dvorak, traditional Irish music, ‘cod’ Irish music, even Switched On Bach, the first popular synthesiser album.

 Young Mr Smyth leaves school, gets a job – and meets his future band-mates.